Guevara-chan/Difference-Engine/README.md

 ##/Featurae/:
 -	Fully native implementation with no external dependencies. *Proven to work on XP and beyond.*
--	Rather minimalistic Win98-inspired GUI. *Everything needed is compacted into single window.*
+-	Minimalistic Win98-inspired GUI. *Everything needed is compacted into single window.*
 -	Extensive commandline automation support. *Could be used as classical shell utility.*
 -	XCopy-based installation.